SpaceMaster - International/Multidisciplinary

 Swedish Space Corporation (SSC)

-The main objective of the Course is to combine the great diversity of space expertise at six European universities and two Third-Country universities to a common platform of competence within the guidelines of the Bologna process.
-The educational cooperation is supported by scientific and industrial organisations, thus providing direct contacts with professional research and industry.
+The main objective of the Course is to combine the great diversity of space expertise at seven universities onto a common platform.
+The educational cooperation is supported by scientific and industrial organisations, thus providing direct contact with professional research and industry.

 Another objective is to give the students cross-disciplinary extension from laboratory and computer simulation environments to hands-on work with stratospheric balloons, rockets, satellite and radar control, robotics, sensor data fusion, automatic control and multi-body dynamics.